bwheelz36/mri_dist_phantom_analysis/README.md

 The analysed data was acquired on the australian MRI-Linac system, and can be downloaded [here](https://ses.library.usyd.edu.au/handle/2123/31139).

 If you execute the scripts in order (_0_, _1_, _2_, etc.), the data will be downloaded for you and the rest of the pipeline will be in correct order.
-For explanation of what exactly is happening at each step, you can read our [documentation](https://acrf-image-x-institute.github.io/mri_distortion_toolkit/examples.html).
+A brief explation of what is happening is included at the start of each script.
+For mode detailed explanations, you can read our [documentation](https://acrf-image-x-institute.github.io/mri_distortion_toolkit/examples.html).

 The only dependency you should need is `mri_distortion_toolkit` and `requests`: